 In response to the cluttering of their customers’ inboxes with irrelevant emails, ISPs began using simple filters that looked for keywords and special patterns.
 At this point, the strategy was mainly to identify obvious spam mails and send them to the spam filter to reduce the risk that the email users would respond or fall for a scam.
 SPF (Sender Policy Framework) also started to gain adoption around 2009 and Domain Keys Identified Mail (DKIM) was introduced for email authentication.

 Domain-based Message Authentication, Reporting and Conformance (DMARC) came about in 2012 and within one year it was protecting 60 percent of the world’s mailboxes.
-By the end of the same year, however, phishing had surpassed $500 million in damages and grown from 176 unique attacks in all of 2004 to 28,000 unique attacks in December of 2012 alone.
+According to the Anti-Phishing Working Group (APWG), however, in that same year,phishing had surpassed $500 million in damages and grown from 176 unique attacks in all of 2004 to 28,000 unique attacks in December of 2012 alone.

 Generation 2: Phishers Bait Emails Using Links & Attachments (2012 – 2016)

-The second generation of email security came about in response to spear-phishing, in which attackers deployed phishing messages with links and attachments in order to trick recipients into downloading and inadvertently installing malicious code.
+The second generation of email security came about in response to spear-phishing.
+Spear phishing attacks are when attackers deploy phishing messages with links and attachments in order to trick recipients into downloading and inadvertently installing malicious code.

 One of the unintended consequences of more awareness was that security operations center (SOC) teams became increasingly burdened with false positives.
 In fact, SOC teams became overwhelmed investigating the sheer volume of incidents and often spent too much time digging through piles of reports while dangerous threats slipped through the cracks and took longer to remediate.